 The Sultan Azlan Shah Law Lectures honours His Royal Highness Sultan Azlan Shah’s commitment to the Rule of Law, Constitutional Supremacy and Good Governance.

-Established to honour His Royal Highness Sultan Azlan Shah’s contribution to the Faculty of Law, University of Malaya specifically, and to the development of Malaysian law generally, especially so since Merdeka, the Sultan Azlan Shah Law Lectures was conceived and initiated by Professor Tan Sri Dato’ Seri Dr Visu Sinnadurai during his tenure as Dean of the Faculty of Law, University of Malaya (1983-1986).
-Since 1986, when the First Sultan Azlan Shah Law Lecture was delivered in Kuala Lumpur, distinguished Lord Chancellors, a Former British Prime Minister, Masters of the Rolls, Lords of Appeal in Ordinary, Justices of the UK Supreme Court, an Associate Justice of the US Supreme Court, a President of the New Zealand Court of Appeal, Queen’s Counsel and academics from the Commonwealth have been invited to partake in the premier law lecture series of Malaysia.
+Established to honour His Royal Highness Sultan Azlan Shah’s contribution to the Faculty of Law, University of Malaya specifically, and to the development of Malaysian law generally, especially so since Merdeka, the Sultan Azlan Shah Law Lectures was conceived and initiated by Professor Dr Visu Sinnadurai during his tenure as Dean of the Faculty of Law, University of Malaya (1983-1986).
+Since 1986, when the First Sultan Azlan Shah Law Lecture was delivered in Kuala Lumpur, distinguished Lord Chancellors, a former Prime Minister of the United Kingdom, Lord Chief Justice of England and Wales, Masters of the Rolls, Lords of Appeal in Ordinary, Deputy Presidents and Justices of the Supreme Court of the United Kingdom, a former Chief Justice of Singapore, an Associate Justice of the US Supreme Court, a President of the New Zealand Court of Appeal, leading Queen’s Counsel and academics from the Commonwealth have been invited to partake in the premier law lecture series of Malaysia.

 The eminent speakers, each conferring on the series the measure of prestige befitting its Patron, His Royal Highness Sultan Azlan Shah, have delivered authoritative, stimulating and thought-provoking lectures on a wide range of topics.
 The Sultan Azlan Shah Law Lectures has been described as “one of the most prestigious lecture series of the common law world.”